felipetovarhenao/stringnode/README.md

 <div style="text-align:center"><img src="images/sampler.png" width="200"/></div>

-`[stringnode]` sampler is a simple _MaxForLive_ device that receives playback information from the sequencer via OSC protocol.
+`[stringnode]` sampler is a simple _MaxForLive_ device that receives playback information from the sequencer via OSC messages.
 To use the sampler, simply drag it into 4 separate _Ableton Live_ audio tracks, and assign a different string instrument for each of them.

 _NOTE: the OSC port (3000) is hard-coded into both the sampler and sequencer._